Cyclic operads, Koszul complexes, and hairy graph complexes: Twisted -linearizations

 where $f \in \calc (X, Z)$ and the sum is over the set of $\tilde{f} \in \calc (X,Y)$ that make the following diagram commute

 If $g$ is a monomorphism, then there exists at most one such $\tilde{f}$. \end{enumerate} \end{prop}

-\begin{rem} The two statements in Proposition \ref{prop:calc_trans} are clearly `dual' via passage to the opposite category.
+\begin{rem} \ \begin{enumerate} \item The two statements in Proposition \ref{prop:calc_trans} are clearly `dual' via passage to the opposite category.
 However, this will usually be applied in the situation in which all morphism in $\calc$ (or, dually, $\calc\op$) are monomorphisms.
-In this situation the covariant and contravariant actions have somewhat different appearance. \end{rem}

-This analysis extends to treat the structure of the $\kk$-linear bimodules $ (\kk \ub)_{(\pm; \mp)} (-,-)^\sharp$, using the fact that these bimodules take values in finite rank free $\kk$-modules, with basis given by Lemma \ref{lem:basis_twisted_kub}.
-The only difference, as compared to Proposition \ref{prop:calc_trans}, is that the sums that occur may involve signs arising from the twisting modules $\kk_{(\pm; \mp)}$.
+In this situation the covariant and contravariant actions have somewhat different appearance. \item The result extends to treat the structure of the $\kk$-linear bimodules $ (\kk \ub)_{(\pm; \mp)} (-,-)^\sharp$, using the fact that these bimodules take values in finite rank free $\kk$-modules, with basis given by Lemma \ref{lem:basis_twisted_kub}.
+The only difference is that the sums that occur involve signs arising from the twisting modules $\kk_{(\pm; \mp)}$. \end{enumerate} \end{rem}